Overview of the Privacy Act

 - data can only be collected, used or disclosed by state or territory officials who are contact tracing individuals who have possibly been exposed to COVID-19,

-- information collected cannot be accessed by police officers or used in An independent body that hears legal claims brought by parties and decides between them.
-Serious cases are heard by a judge and jury, or just a judge.
-Less-serious cases are heard by a magistrate. proceedings except in relation to a suspected crime as a result of a breach of Part VIIIA;
+- information collected cannot be accessed by police officers or used in court proceedings except in relation to a suspected crime as a result of a breach of Part VIIIA of the PA 1988;

 - protects information sent to a state or territory health department from the National COVIDSafe Data Store;

-- requires data to be deleted when it’s no longer required.
+- requires data to be deleted when it is no longer required.

 Under the PA 1988, ‘personal information’ is defined as information, or an opinion, about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not.